fbpx ...

 • Excavation near the west plug with a minor risk of an unplanned flood in the river valley.
 No risk to the public, but an evacuation alarm may be heard in the vicinity.

-• Lane diversions on Lake Shore Boulevard East between Cherry Street and Carlaw Avenue from February 28, 2022, to December 2024.
+• Construction on Lake Shore Boulevard East: Lane diversions between Cherry Street and Carlaw Avenue from February 28, 2022, to December 2024.
+Traffic has been moved to the south side of the road and onto the new half of the Lake Shore Bridge over the Don River.

-• Full closure of Don Roadway south of Lake Shore Boulevard until 2024.
+• Full closure of Don Roadway south of Lake Shore Boulevard until 2024 for flood protection and road reconstruction.

 • Commissioners Street remains closed between Cherry Street and Don Roadway until summer 2023.

-• Lower Don Trail south of Corktown Common closed until 2024 with detour routes in place.
+• Lower Don Trail south of Corktown Common closed until 2025.
+Detour routes in place along Mill Street, Cherry Street, Villiers Street, Saulter Street, Commissioners Street, and Carlaw Avenue.

 • Intersection of Cherry Street and Lake Shore Boulevard is being reworked for cyclist movements.